foundriesio/docs/source/reference-manual/security/secure-boot-uefi.rst

 The generated certificates must be enrolled into your target UEFI implementation.
 The DB private key must be made available to LmP during build time, for signing the required bootloader and kernel boot images.

 Store the generated keys and certificates securely.

+Custom keys can be added to the lmp-manifest repository directory ``factory-keys/uefi``.

 Enabling UEFI Secure Boot Usage in LmP
 -------------------------------------------